patricknelson/the-opportunity-project/_sections/03-megi.md

     subhead: See how Syariah's snacks are made
     button: play
     video: Y6M9pSlCoP0
-  - header: Creating New Jobs
-    subhead: See how Syariah's snacks are made
-    button: play
-    video: iEXU0FHPEW8
   - header: The Art of Silversmithing
     subhead: See how Syariah's snacks are made
     button: play